Boris-Barboris/dpeq/README.md

 FSpecsToFCodes converts array of FieldSpecs to the array of FormatCodes.
 EQ protocol requires client to explicitly specify return type format codes, if the client wants to use binary data transfer.
 If not, all values in responses will be transferred as text.
-All demarshallers defined in dpeq accept text representation.
+All deserializers defined in dpeq accept text representation.

 This line evaluates the efficient array of format codes for the testTableSpec